Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the city car segment and utilize the same 5-door hatchback body style, they are even powered by the same Nissan-developed petrol engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault showing an incomparably higher level of safety offered.
-Moving further on, let's take a closer look at some additional safety-related facts.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the French car offers a marginal difference of 3% more metal.
+On the other hand, taking kerb weight as an important factor into account, the French car offers a marginal difference of 3% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Dacia, as well as Renault, with the same average rating of 4.1 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Dacia with an average rating of 4.1, and models under the Renault badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
 That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 3.0 out of 5.

 Performance & Fuel economyRenault is undoubtly more agile, reaching 100km/h in 2.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 163 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5 liters of fuel per 100 kilometers (57 mpg), in combined cycle.